cdepillabout/termonad/README.md

 The problem with this is that `stack exec` changes quite a few of your environment variables.
 It is not recommended to actually run Termonad from within `stack exec`.
-After you run `stack exec -- termonad` and let it recompile your `~/.config/termonad/termonad.hs` file, then exit Termonad.
+After you run `stack exec -- termonad` and let it recompile your `~/.config/termonad/termonad.hs` file, exit Termonad.
-Rerun Termonad rerun by calling it directly.
+Re-run Termonad by calling it directly.
 Termonad will notice that `~/.config/termonad/termonad.hs` hasn't changed since `~/.cache/termonad/termonad-linux-x86_64` has been recompiled, so it will directly execute `~/.cache/termonad/termonad-linux-x86_64`.